 How to prepare this Peruvian chopped salad

-Large white corn or choclo corn is the most authentic type of corn kernel to use in this recipe but you can substitute it with regular store corn or hominy if you can’t find this variety of corn.
+Large white corn or choclo corn is the most authentic type of corn kernel to use in this recipe but you can substitute it with regular store corn, frozen corn, or hominy if you can’t find this variety of corn.

 Solterito Corn Salad